Federal Government Cybersecurity

 CMMC Certified Practitioner

-Craig Petronella holds the CMMC Certified Registered Practitioner (RP) credential.
+Craig Petronella holds the CMMC Certified Registered Practitioner (CRP) credential from the Cyber AB.
 Our team guides contractors through every CMMC maturity level, from gap analysis through certification readiness, so you pass your C3PAO assessment the first time.

-We map every one of the 110 NIST SP 800-171 security requirements to your current environment, identify gaps, build your System Security Plan (SSP) and Plan of Action & Milestones (POA&M), and implement the controls you need.
+We map every one of the NIST SP 800-171 Revision 3 security requirements to your current environment, identify gaps, build your System Security Plan (SSP) and Plan of Action & Milestones (POA&M), and implement the controls you need for compliance.

-Controlled Unclassified Information demands rigorous safeguarding.
-We implement encryption, access controls, audit logging, network segmentation, and endpoint protection specifically designed to protect CUI throughout its entire lifecycle.
+Controlled Unclassified Information and ITAR/EAR-controlled technical data demand rigorous safeguarding.
+We implement encryption, access controls, audit logging, network segmentation, and endpoint protection specifically designed to protect sensitive government data throughout its entire lifecycle.

 Contract Protection

 Non-compliance means lost contracts, False Claims Act liability, and debarment from future government work.
-Our proactive compliance management protects your revenue stream and your ability to compete for federal contracts.
+Our proactive compliance management protects your revenue stream and your ability to compete for federal contracts in an increasingly regulated environment.

 The Federal Cybersecurity Compliance Challenge

 If you are a federal defense contractor or subcontractor, you already know: the US government takes cybersecurity seriously, and the regulatory requirements keep getting stricter.
-The Department of Defense's Cybersecurity Maturity Model Certification (CMMC) 2.0 program, the National Institute of Standards and Technology (NIST) Special Publication 800-171, the Defense Federal Acquisition Regulation Supplement (DFARS) clauses, and the Federal Risk and Authorization Management Program (FedRAMP) all impose overlapping but distinct requirements on organizations that handle government data.
+The Department of Defense's Cybersecurity Maturity Model Certification (CMMC) 2.0 program, the National Institute of Standards and Technology (NIST) Special Publication 800-171 Revision 3, NIST SP 800-53, the Defense Federal Acquisition Regulation Supplement (DFARS) clauses, and the Federal Risk and Authorization Management Program (FedRAMP) all impose overlapping but distinct requirements on organizations that handle government data.

-The consequences of non-compliance are severe.
+The consequences of non-compliance are severe and growing.
 Contractors who fail to meet DFARS 252.204-7012 requirements risk losing existing contracts.
 Under CMMC 2.0, organizations that cannot demonstrate the appropriate maturity level will be ineligible to bid on new DoD contracts.
 The Department of Justice's Civil Cyber-Fraud Initiative has made it clear that contractors who misrepresent their cybersecurity compliance status face False Claims Act prosecution with treble damages.
+Meanwhile, nation-state threat actors from China, Russia, Iran, and North Korea continue to target the Defense Industrial Base (DIB) with sophisticated cyber espionage campaigns aimed at stealing controlled technical information.

 CMMC 2.0 Readiness & Certification Support